Bahlaouane-Hamza/I-Miss-You/README.md

 > **Note:**

-> - You include a default favicon in your webpage
+> - You must include a default favicon in your webpage